PierreSenellart/provsql/doc/TODO/case-studies.md

 - `aggregation_evaluate`: extend the evidence-grade semiring (Step 6) to
   a `GROUP BY outcome` query with a custom semimodule that aggregates per-finding grades into a per-outcome grade.
+- **Studio Contributions mode** (depends on the mode shipping, see `studio.md`): a closing "Seeing it in Studio" section that re-runs the replication query, pins the Exercise→CVD→beneficial row, and reads the per-study Shapley / Banzhaf bars off the Contributions sidebar with `study_mapping` as the label source.
+This is the visual counterpart of Steps 13–15 (already the canonical contribution narrative: same finding, same mapping), so CS2 is the natural home rather than a new case study.
+Mirrors how CS6/CS7 add a Studio-driven section atop a SQL narrative; needs a screenshot via `nb_doc_shots.py` and a Contributions-mode row in the `casestudies.rst` feature-coverage matrix (alongside the existing "ProvSQL Studio (Circuit + Where)" row).
+Ship together with, or right after, the mode itself.

 ### CS3: Île-de-France Public Transit